jp1884/techvolution-vegas-baby/p_Introduction/2 - camping.md

 Think of that.

-Many martial artists got beaten up black and blue, knocked unconscious, or suffocated by a choke hold because human storytelling convinced them a fight has rules.
+Many martial artists got beaten up black and blue, knocked unconscious, or suffocated by a choke hold because human storytelling convinced them fights have rules.

 For generations, even professional martial artists didn't learn from their mistakes.
 Martial artists were parishioners loyal to their church.
 When losing or winning natural rights, they'd doubled down on the belief that their chosen martial art was the only one they needed to learn.
 Their coaches would help them perfect their techniques but not encourage them to learn new ones.